subugoe/Operandi-Integration-Script/README.md

 - `-u [required an argument.
 Ex: user:pass]` to set operandi user and password.
 - `-w [requires an argument.
 Ex: WS1, or Workspace/WS1]` to set the workspace directory name or path.
 - `-m [requires an argument.
 Ex: http://url.mets.xml]` to set mets URL that needs to be cloned.
-- `-x [requires an argument.
-Ex: tiff, jpg]` to set the images extension.
 - `-i [requires an argument.
 Ex: path/to/images/]` to set the path of the images directory.
 - `-f [requires an argument.
 Ex: MIN, MAX, DEFAULT..etc]` to set the file group.
 - `-n [requires an argument.
 Ex: nextflow.nf]` to upload a new Nextflow workflow.